R00tendo/awacs-scanner/README.md

 <img src="https://user-images.githubusercontent.com/72181445/175283893-5f86ae86-36d0-4b3b-a8b7-6c99b7b1dfa1.png" width=700></img>

 ## What's awacs-scanner?
-awacs-scanner is a fully automated scanner that uses a combination of genocide_engine, nmap, vulners, osint to get as much as possible info and vulnerabilities about a system/systems. this removes the hassle of googling the version number of a service and trying to find exploits that may or may not even work.
-Because awacs-scanner supports getting targets from a file your can easily for example save all the target company subdomains to a file and let awacs-scanner handler the rest.
+awacs-scanner is a fully automated scanner that uses a combination of genocide_engine, nmap, vulners, osint to get as much as possible info and vulnerabilities about a system/systems.
+This removes the hassle of googling the version number of a service and trying to find exploits that may or may not even work.
+Because awacs-scanner supports getting targets from a file your can easily for example save all the target company subdomains to a file and let awacs-scanner handle the rest.

 ## What's awacs?
 (Airborne Warning & Control System)